pal-lab/pal-lab.github.io/index.md

 ## [](#header-2)Habit Referee

 We built a chatbot prototype to help users to build habits using behavioral science.
-As an iterated version of the habit tracking app junto, this prototype solely focuses on the user need *Accountability* ([Try it out](https://chatfuel.com/bot/habitreferee))
+As an iterated version of the habit tracking app junto, this prototype solely focuses on the user need *Accountability*. ([Try it out](https://chatfuel.com/bot/habitreferee))
 `phil` `joe`